fenhl/ootrstats/README.md

 ## Workers

 A worker is a computer that rolls seeds.
+Note that `ootrstats` assumes that all workers are owned by the same user.
+If you use `ootrstats` in a distributed manner, please be careful not to accidentally share copyrighted content with others.

 Each worker configuration is a JSON object with the following required entries:

 * `name`: A string which will be displayed on the progress display on the command line, as well as in error messages.
 * `kind`: One of the section headers listed below.